 The class will focus on connecting to our senses and finding different energies, dynamic qualities, and total flow through improvisation.
 Because music is very important to me I like to use it as a tool to inspire students to let go and find themselves in a different physicality connecting to groove.
 Class will consist of improvisation, set exercises, and a phrase.

-In the second part we put emphasis on SPEED and DYNAMIC CHANGES, awakening and facilitating awareness of the power and skills related to them.
+In the second part of the class we put emphasis on SPEED and DYNAMIC CHANGES, awakening and facilitating awareness of the power and skills related to them.
 Class ends with learning a longer dance phrase combining the principles mentioned above.

 First we start with a warm up: a leaded improvisation in which we gradually increase the size, speed and difficulty of the movements, using the floor, the air, the space, the tension of the body.
 We continue with a physically challenging training which strengthens and prepares our body for the following technical (floor and aerial) part.
-Finally we take time to learn a complex phrase and work on the subtle details; mechanics, coordination, logic, links, dinamic and more.
+Finally we take time learning a complex phrase and work on the subtle details.